History of African Americans in Chicago: Crime

 Black people in Chicago are more likely to be victims of homicide.

 Foreign-born Blacks

-Foreign born Blacks makeup 4% of Chicago's Black population.
+Foreign born Blacks make up 4% of Chicago's Black population.
 In the 1970s East Africans from Ethiopia, Eritrea, and Somalia formed a small enclave in the Edgewater and Uptown neighborhoods on Chicago's North Side, which has since been enriched by new arrivals from West Africa, including Nigerians and Ghanaians.

 Ethiopians

 Around 4,500 Ethiopians lived in Chicago in 2000, with the population declining modestly to 3,875 in 2020.

 Ghanaians

 As of 2020, there were 2,977 Chicagoans with at least partial Ghanaian ancestry.

 Nigerians

 Nigerian people constitute the city's largest African community, with 12,601 Nigerians in the city as of the 2020 census and an estimated number in excess of 30,000 living in the broader metropolitan region.